Neoprene Rubber: Definition, Properties & Applications

 Neoprene Rubber

-Neoprene is synthesized by polymerizing chloroprene.
-Synthetic rubber comes in three types: foam, sheets, and extrusions.
-Moreover, it has several excellent properties, such as oil resistance, ozone resistance, and oxidation resistance, making it suitable for many commercial applications.
-Also, many industries, including automotive and telecommunication, use this material for its properties.
+Moreover, it possesses several excellent properties, including oil resistance, ozone resistance, and oxidation resistance, making it suitable for various commercial applications.

 Moreover, neoprene offers excellent thermal performance, which paves the way for even more applications.
 As a result, the industry readily uses this synthetic material as an alternative to more expensive options.
-As for types, the material comes in three different forms, which we will discuss in the following section.

 Types of Neoprene

 Like any other synthetic rubber, neoprene rubber also comes in variations.
-These varying forms of neoprene make it suitable for a broader range of applications per the users’ needs.
+These varying forms of neoprene make it suitable for a broader range of applications, per the users’ needs.
 The most prominent variations of neoprene include:

 Neoprene Foam